Holiday Buzz by Cleo Coyle

 Police suspect a serial attacker whose escalating crimes have become known as “The Christmas Stalkings.”
 Clare’s boyfriend, NYPD detective Mike Quinn, finds reason to believe even more sinister forces are involved.
 Clare isn’t so sure—and when she finds a second bludgeoned baker, she becomes a target.
 Now Clare is spending the holiday season pouring over clues, and she’s not going to rest until justice is served.

 Series: Coffeehouse Mystery #12

-Also by this author that I have reviewed: Holiday Grind, Espresso Shot br> br>
+Also by this author: Holiday Grind, Espresso Shot br> br>